 If you have any questions, please contact firstname.lastname@example.org or call 617-495-8185.

 These rules and regulations may change at any time, at the discretion of the Radcliffe Institute.

 The competition is open to all students currently enrolled in a Harvard degree program.
 In the case of teams, all team members must be currently enrolled in a Harvard degree program.

-The winner must be present July–August to oversee the construction process.
+The winner must be present in greater Boston from June 1–September 1, 2014, to participate in design development and the preparation of construction documents.
+Participation will include a weekly two-hour design and construction development meeting.
 In the case of teams, a point person must be nominated to oversee construction, in collaboration with the Radcliffe Institute, during this time period.

 The student or team of students will retain all rights to the idea and design.
 The Radcliffe Institute retains all rights to the submitted materials (board, description, and budget), as well as to the final installation and all related materials.
 Radcliffe reserves the right to display, photograph, or otherwise record all submitted materials.

-The installation must be capable of withstanding all weather conditions and remaining in place for one year.
+The installation must be capable of withstanding all weather conditions for the duration of display.

 No changes may be made to any existing trees, plantings, or landscape elements (light fixtures, walkways, benches, etc.).
 The installation must be respectful of all existing plantings and trees around the stone dust plaza.
 The maximum depth for digging in the stone dust plaza is 6”.
 The completed installation must be contained within the dimensions of the stone dust plaza (72’ x 54’).